ghoomfrog/silili/README.md

 ### To Be

-Saja Lili has no verbs.
+Saja Lili has no verbs nor copulas.
 Everything is a noun phrase.

-So if you wanna say that the food is good, you just say "good food", or *iti jasa*.
+*iti jasa* — good food — The food is good.

 ### Delimiting Phrases